-1.6.
-The ONDP must be in broad compliance with the East Staffordshire Borough Council Local Plan.
+- 1.4.
+Once 'made' by East Staffordshire Borough Council as local planning authority the Outwoods Neighbourhood Development Plan (ONDP) will become part of the Borough's statutory Development Plan and will be used in the determination of planning applications within the parish. - 1.5.
+The ONDP must be in general conformity with the East Staffordshire Borough Council Local Plan.
 This Neighbourhood Plan will have a period covering 2014 to 2031.
-Therefore the NDP has been prepared to take this whole nineteen year plan period into consideration and deals with issues over this time period.
+Therefore the NDP has been prepared to take this whole seventeen year plan period into consideration and deals with issues over this time period.